 Of course, it doesn’t start that way.
 It starts with a single step.
 For me, it was a series of single steps.
 At first it was just walking.
 Then it was running for 30 seconds straight.
 Then about 6 months ago, I attended a running and mobility clinic.
 That lit a fire for finding enjoyment in running, and I saw many others working through their own struggles.
 It was difficult, and we were all exhausted.
 But everyone there was all-in and committed to simply making progress.
 It’s a moment that I’ll never forget.

 Through the last four years and multiple setbacks, life has been a roller coaster of extreme highs and extreme lows.
 Often, people would “helpfully” point out that it could be worse.
 What I started to realize, though, was that it wasn’t about appreciating that it wasn’t worse.
-That’s looking at it hoping that this is the bottom, but it never was.
+That’s looking at it hoping that this is the bottom when it rarely was.
 Instead, I just tried to think about progress in terms of steps that were just big enough to be meaningful, but not so big they were depressing.
+It turns the focus upwards instead of downwards.
 Then everything just became a simple matter of telling myself, “You’ve got this.”

 Each goal was personal and relative to my situation and my capabilities at the time.
 They were real.
 Sometimes, I’d fail to reach these goals, but I’d get close enough that it still felt within reach.
 Sometimes I’d reach the goals but find out I pushed too hard.
 So I’d scale back my ambitions.
 Over time, it all came together.
 These days, my goal is to cross over from recovery to growth so that I’m at a point where I can begin to help others.
 With this 5k, I can see that I’m not quite there, but it’s in my sights.